 Chapter Two: Courses You Can Challenge

-The Multidisciplinary Studies program offers five upper-division courses that can be challenged for credit through a portfolio and a demonstration of learning.
+The Interdisciplinary Professional Studies program offers five upper-division courses that can be challenged for credit through a portfolio and a demonstration of learning.
 The courses that can be challenged are:

 - BAS 425: Creating a Culture of Safety